 Increased costs for consumers:

 Electronic payments may come with additional fees and costs for consumers, such as ATM fees or card processing fees.
+It is tough to estimate the charges in the future based on the current scenario as cash is still prevalent and providers can not force that much.

 Risk of fraud: